 - You should contact World Campus Academic Advising six to eight weeks prior to the semester in which you wish to return.
 It may take some time to review your circumstances and plan your next steps.

 - Once you’ve identified your return path, you’ll need to submit the required form(s).
-Returning student forms are due two weeks before the start of each semester.
+Returning student forms are due at least two weeks before the start of each semester.
 This includes forms for re-enrollment, adult learner re-entry, and academic renewal, depending on which path you take to return to Penn State.
-Please review upcoming semester deadlines in our academic calendar.

 You can contact our Advising team at 814-863-3283, or email [email protected] and include the following information in your correspondence: first and last name, telephone number, date of birth, last semester attended, intended degree program, and Penn State ID (if known).
 You can expect a response in one to two weeks.